 Also, if you have any questions, I’d be happy to answer them below.
 If you want to find out more about my trip to Greece make sure to read the related posts and check out my Instagram (www.instagram.com/carriiena)

-Furthermore, I’ve got a video about my trip to Greece on YouTube.
-If you want to know more about the places we’ve been to and the things we did, make sure to let me know in the comments!
+Furthermore, I’ve got a video about my trip to Greece on YouTube, so if you want to get some more impressions of our tip, make sure to check it out!